datafueled/memory-pool-system/manual/source/guide/lang.rst

         #define ALIGNMENT sizeof(mps_word_t)

-The other elements of the structure are the :term:`format methods`, which are described in the following sections.
-(The ``NULL`` in the structure is a placeholder for the :term:`copy method`, which is now obsolete.)
+The other keyword arguments specify the :term:`format methods` required by the AMC pool class, which are described in the following sections.

 .. topics::